 Q: Is preregistration required for an audition?

 A: No. Our auditions run according to last name.
-As long as the guidance counselor enters the student’s application and program choices into the Student Enrollment Management System (SEMS), their name will appear on a list for our auditions.
+As long as the middle school guidance counselor enters the student’s application and program choices into the Student Enrollment Management System (SEMS), their name will appear on a list for our auditions.
 While it is not necessary to preregister for an audition date, if the student’s application and program choice is not entered into SEMS, we cannot consider the student for placement.
-If your student's name is not entered PRIOR to their audition, they will not be turned away.
-As long as the deadline is met for applications, the student will eventually appear on the potential candidate list.

 Q: What is SEMS?